carlosljr/logDB/README.md

 logfile_<segment_number>
 ```
 where:

 segment_number: The sequence segment number.
 First segment created will have `1` value and so on.

-A segment resulted from a merged operation will be
+A segment file generated from a merge operation between other segment files will be

 ```
 logfile-merged_<segment_number>